azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 ### accountType

 Let's also do the same with the accountType, and introduce a couple more parameter controls at the same time.
-You should now be getting used to vscode, so I'll be less explicit.
+You should now be getting used to VS Code, so I'll be less explicit.
 The Azure Docs area is an excellent resource and that especially so for the ARM templates.
 If you search on "azure docs ARM template parameters" then the top hit will take you to the <a href="https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates#parameters" target="_ docs">authoring templates</a> page.
 Use this as a reference as you define the parameter section.

 1. Add the accountType to the parameters section, and use the parameter value in the resource section.
-1. Set the only allowed values to be Standard\_LRS, Premium\_LRS, or Standard\_RAGRS
+1. Set the allowed values to be Standard\_LRS, Premium\_LRS, or Standard\_RAGRS
 1. Set the default value to be Standard\_LRS

 Note that the parameter type is from a fixed list: